Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/materials/volume.rst

 Not available on GPU:

-- Multiple importance sampling for efficient lights inside volumes
+- Multiple importance sampling for efficient lights inside volumes.